All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Angiogenesis in the Gut

-Adequate blood supply is essential for gut healing.
+Adequate blood supply is important for gut healing.
 GHK-Cu promotes angiogenesis, which ensures that healing gut tissue receives the oxygen and nutrients it needs for proper repair .
 In the context of intestinal injury or ulceration, enhanced blood vessel formation could support faster and more complete mucosal healing.

 What the Research Shows (and What It Does Not)

-It is important to be transparent about the current state of evidence for GHK-Cu and gut health specifically:
+It's important to be transparent about the current state of evidence for GHK-Cu and gut health specifically:

 • Strong mechanistic basis: The biological mechanisms through which GHK-Cu could support gut health (wound healing, anti-inflammation, antioxidant defense, collagen synthesis) are well-established from research in other tissue types.